-JPEG vs RAW: What photo format is best for long-term timelapse?
+JPEG vs RAW: Which photo format is best for construction timelapse?

-Just like with all photography, making the decision to shoot RAW or JPEG will come down to your project’s specific needs.
+Just like with all photography, making the decision to shoot RAW, JPEG, or both, will come down to your project’s specific needs.

-PART 1: Why you should shoot JPEG for long-term timelapse
+PART 1: Why shoot JPEG for construction timelapse?

 Here are some reasons you should consider shooting JPEG for your long-term timelapse projects.

-1. Save money: Smaller file size saves on data costs
+1. Save money: Smaller files save on data

-When you’re uploading images to the cloud, this smaller file size will upload faster (thus saving battery life), use less cellular data, and require less cloud storage space.
+Not only will it upload faster (saving battery life), but it will use less cellular data and require less cloud storage space.

 Anyone who has worked with RAW images knows just how much slower they can be to work with than JPEG images.

-And, if you attempt to edit a RAW timelapse sequence on a laptop…well, you may notice your computer fan starts to sound like a jet engine, while your battery life takes a steep nose-dive!
+…well, you may notice your computer fan starts to sound like a jet engine, and your battery life takes a steep nose-dive!

 Every single photo editing program supports JPEG, but this is not the case for RAW.

-Even for popular software like Adobe Lightroom, there is often a delay of 1-2 months after a camera is released before RAW support is added for that model.
+Even for popular software like Adobe Lightroom, there is often a delay of 1-2 months after a new camera model is released before RAW support is added.

 Beyond editing, JPEG is the only option for many other platforms: